Markus28/Algorithms-Design-and-Analysis/BloomFilter/README.md

+## VANILLA, NOT OPTIMIZED: FOR EDUCATIONAL PURPOSES ONLY
 NAME: Bloom Filter <br />
 DESCRIPTION: Vanilla implementation of bloom filter, neither optimized for performance nor checked for low fpr